richb-hanover/netperfclean/README.md

 This repository contains a number of tools for identifying and shutting down "abusers" who run bandwidth tests continually.
 It does this by using `iptables` rules to identify traffic to port 12865 (the default netperf port), counting the connections, and blocking addresses that cross a threshold.

-*Current Settings:* The threshold is set at 500 connections per 24-48 hour time interval.
+*Current Settings:* The threshold is set at 350 connections per 24-48 hour time interval.
 This ballpark number was computed using the following factors: a normal "speed test" typically uses five simultaneous connections to "fill the pipe": first in the download phase then the upload phase.
 Thus, a single speed test session creates 10 connections.
 If the count exceeds the threshold (500), it means that address has initiated about 50 speed tests over a day or two, so we stop accepting connections for that address.
 The script currently runs every 30 minutes via a `cron` job.

+The `findunfilteredips.sh` script also runs a program to examine the time intervals and total duration of each IP's test requests.
+If an address makes more than 20 tests over a significant amount of time (>= 21 hours) without a significant break (at least one 7 hour gap between tests), then it gets flagged to be blacklisted.

 **TL;DR** These settings seem to limit the total traffic to less than 4 TB/month (the limit on my cheap VPS server) while not inconveniencing legitimate researchers or people tuning their home networks.